KiPSOFT/periscopi/README.md

 # periscopi
-periscope search stream with labels. stream recognition on google cloud vision.
+periscope search streams with labels. periscope streams is recognition on google cloud vision library.